-Included in the delivery of the device is a plastic cover for contact protection.
-It should always be installed.
-There are breakouts so that the DC cable can be laid in various directions.
+The scope of delivery included a plastic cover for the DC terminal which serve as contact protection.
+It must always be installed when operating the device.
+There are breakouts so that the DC cables can be laid in various directions.

-The connection angle and the required bending radius for the DC cable must be taken into account when planning the depth of the complete device, especially when installing in a 19" cabinet or similar installations.
+The connection angle and the required bending radius for the DC cable must be taken into account when planning the depth of the complete device, especially when installing in a 19" cabinet or similar installations